Reverse engineering learned optimizers reveals known and novel mechanisms: Tools for understanding optimizers

 \subsection{A dynamical systems perspective}

-We study the behavior of optimizers by treating them as dynamical systems.
-This perspective has yielded a number of intuitive and theoretical insights~\citep{su2014differential,wilson2016lyapunov,shi2019acceleration}.
-In order to understand the dynamics of a learned optimizer, we approximate the nonlinear dynamical system via linearized approximations~\citep{strogatz2018nonlinear}.
+In order to understand the state dynamics of a learned optimizer, we approximate the nonlinear dynamical system (eq.~(\ref{eq:dynamics})) via linearized approximations~\citep{strogatz2018nonlinear}.
 These linear approximations hold near \textit{fixed points} of the dynamics.
 Fixed points are points in the state space of the optimizer, where\emdash{as long as input gradients do not perturb it}the system does not move.
-For an optimizer, (stable) fixed points correspond to convergence points\footnote{Technically, in order for a stable fixed point to be a convergence point, the readout evaluated at that state must also be zero, in order to not continuously update the parameters after the state has converged.
-Empirically we find that this is true, the stable fixed point in our learned optimizers always has near zero readout.}.
+That is, an approximate fixed point $\vh^*$ satisfies the following: $ \vh^* \approx F(\vh^*, g^*) $, for a particular input $g^*$.

+We numerically find approximate fixed points \citep{sussillo2013opening,maheswaranathan2019universality} by solving an optimization problem where we find points ($\vh$) that minimize the following loss: $\frac{1}{2} \| F(\vh, g^*) - \vh \|_2^2$.
+The solutions to this problem (there may be many) are approximate fixed points of the system $F$ for a given input, $g^*$.
+In general, there may be different fixed points for different values of the input ($g$).
+First we will analyze fixed points when $g^*=0$ (\S\ref{sec:momentum}), and then later discuss additional behavior that occurs as $g^*$ varies (\S\ref{sec:adaptation}).

-We can numerically find approximate fixed points \citep{sussillo2013opening,maheswaranathan2019universality}.
-One can think of the structure of the fixed points as shaping a dynamical skeleton that governs the optimizer behavior.
+One can think of the structure of fixed points as shaping a dynamical skeleton that governs the optimizer behavior.
 As we will see, for a well trained optimizer, the dynamics around fixed points enable interesting and useful computations.